2020 Stanford Cardinal football team

 The 2020 Stanford Cardinal football team represented Stanford University in the 2020 NCAA Division I FBS football season.
 The Cardinal were led by tenth-year head coach David Shaw.
 They played their home games at Stanford Stadium as members of the North Division of the Pac-12 Conference.

 On August 11, the Pac-12 Conference initially canceled all fall sports competitions due to the COVID-19 pandemic.
 On September 24, the conference announced that a six-game conference-only season would begin on November 6, with the Pac-12 Championship Game to be played December 18.
 Teams not selected for the championship game would be seeded to play a seventh game.

 On December 13, with a record of 3-2 and one game left to play, the program announced that it would not participate in any bowl game.
 The Cardinal won their final game, finishing their season with a 4-2 record.

-Previous season

-They finished the 2019 season 4–8, 3–6 in Pac-12 play, to finish last place in the North Division.
-This was Stanford's worst record since 2007 and the first time that they did not earn bowl eligibility since 2008.